What You Should Know About Lecanemab

 What does lecanemab cost?
 Is it covered by insurance?

-The Centers for Medicare and Medicaid Services has not yet made a decision about whether they will cover lecanemab.
+The Centers for Medicare and Medicaid Services is expected to make a decision about whether they will cover lecanemab by July 2023.
 Many private insurers follow the lead of CMS.
-This decision may not be made for several months, or potentially later in 2023 if CMS decides to wait to review additional data on safety and effectiveness.

 So far, we know that the cost of lecanemab will be $26,500 per year.
 That may not include the cost of the intravenous infusions required every two weeks to receive the treatment, and it does not account for the cost of diagnosis, administration of the drug, and monitoring.
 For example, there’s no information yet on whether the MRI scans required every two months would be covered by insurance.